emersonmolett/leaflet-challenge/README.md

-In this assignment, we visually examine earthquake data.
+<p>In this assignment, we visually examine earthquake data.
 The data is provided by the U.S. Geological Survey (USGS).
 The data source used contains all earthquakes for the past seven days.
-This particular data set was pulled 05/15/2021.
+This assignment used Leaflet, JavaScript, HTML, and CSS.</p>

-Data markers are used to reflect the magnitude of the earthquake by their size and the depth of the earthquake by color.
-Per the USGA, magnitude is a measure of the size of the earthquake at its source.
-Also, the depth can be thougth of as wehre the earthquake begins to rupture.
-Per the USGS, depth of the event is measured in kilometers.
+<p>Data markers are used to reflect the magnitude of the earthquake by their size and the depth of the earthquake by color. </p>

-Eathquakes with higher magnitudes appear larger, while earthquakes with greater depth appear in a darker color.
+<p>Earthquakes with higher magnitudes appear larger, while earthquakes with greater depth appear in a darker color. </p>

-This assignment used JavaScript, HTML, and CSS.
+Map:</br>
+Leaflet generated a map:
+<li>TileLayer loads without error</li>
+<li>Connects to geojson API using D3 without error</li>
+<li>Markers with size corresponding to earthquake magnitude</li>
+<li>Legend showing the depth and corresponding color</li>